-As a result of the implementation of statutory RSE as of September 2020, the PSHCE coordinator, Ms Taylor and Assistant Headteacher, Mrs Jackson, have conducted a review on the current curriculumand delivery for RSE.
-In addition to this, the school has historically consulted with Judy Franklin, of the PSHCE North Lincolnshire Consortium, Chris Maher, Director of Standards at Our Lady Of Lourdes CMAT and TenTen 'Life to the Full' Education.
+As a result of the implementation of statutory RSE as of September 2020, the Assitant Headteacher for Personal Development, Mr Fields, and Assistant Headteacher, Mrs Jackson, have conducted a review on the current curriculumand delivery for RSE.
+In addition to this, the school has historically consulted with Judy Franklin, of the PSHCE North Lincolnshire Consortium, Lisa Floate, Director of Standards at Our Lady Of Lourdes CMAT and TenTen 'Life to the Full' Education.
 Consultation with pupils and governors through sample delivery sessions and feedback has been acted upon.

-This policy has been reviewed and updated in line with the recent updated from the Diocesan RSE toolkit (2021) and KCSIE policy (2023)
+This policy has been reviewed and updated in line with the recent updated from the Diocesan RSE toolkit (2021) and KCSIE policy (2024)